 How to choose a financial advisor

-When someone is looking for an advisor, especially for the first time, it can be a frustrating search.
-The difference in a planner, stockbroker, and an insurance salesperson isn't clear because all of them tend to use the title “advisor.”
+When someone is looking for an advisor, it can be a frustrating search, especially if you've had a bad experience before.
+The difference in a planner, stockbroker, investment manager, and an insurance or annuity salesperson isn't clear because all of them tend to use the title “advisor.”
 The industry has become so convoluted that even folks who work in the industry can have a hard time articulating the nuances of the different types of “advisors.”
 In fact, the regulators of the industry would say that this is all acceptable.
 I tend to disagree about that, so I want to shed some light here.

 1

-A financial planning "advisor" gives you a comprehensive review with goals and action steps, and can either be one-time or ongoing.
-Perhaps you are saving or ready to save and aren’t sure what’s next.
-You’re starting to think about how to fund college, estate planning, retirement planning, and things that really have a big impact on your financial life.
-Many advisors would just tell you at this point to invest with them (if you meet their minimums!), but we believe that doing a comprehensive plan is key to selecting the right investment.
+A financial planning "advisor" or wealth manager gives you a comprehensive review with goals, action steps, and likely investment management.
+The service can either be one-time or ongoing depending on your situation and what the advisor offers.
+Perhaps you’re starting to think about estate planning, retirement planning, and things that have a big impact on your financial life.
+We believe that doing a comprehensive plan is ideal in order to select the right investments and manage them optimally.

 Stockbroker